How to Become A Mortgage Broker in Australia

 The main requirement to become a mortgage broker is to complete a Certificate IV in Finance and Mortgage Broking FNS40815 .

-On the 1st July 2010 National Consumer Credit Protection Act came into force (NCCP).
-This requires anyone providing credit to comply to the NCCP .
-From 1st January 2011 NCCP requires Mortgage and Finance Brokers to either hold an Australian Credit Licence (ACL) or act under a licence as a credit representative.
+On the 1st July 2010 National Consumer Credit Protection (NCCP) Act came into force.
+This requires anyone providing credit to comply with the NCCP.
+From 1st January 2011, NCCP requires Mortgage and Finance Brokers to either hold an Australian Credit Licence (ACL) or act under a licence as a credit representative.